 There is no specific age limit for bypass surgery.
 However, cardiologists assess the patient's overall health and medical condition to determine if the procedure is safe and beneficial.

 Your heart works 24/7 supplying blood to the entire body.
 To do this efficiently, your heart also needs blood flow, which it gets through a network of supply arteries that wrap around it.
-In case of tissue in your body aren’t getting sufficient blood flow, this causes a problem known as ischemia.
+Ischemia refers to reduced blood supply to a specific tissue or organ, such as the heart muscle in coronary artery disease.

 The muscle cells in your heart are particularly sensitive to ischemia, and in case of its severe, those heart muscle cells will begin to die.
 Bypass surgery treats ischemia by restoring blood flow to the affected heart muscle.